-Students successfully complete their class when they have passed all the course requirements.
-For regular ESL courses, when a student completes his/her course, he/she will be promoted to the next level in a sequential manner (unless the student is already at the most advanced level, in which case he/she is encouraged to take one of the electives, or leave the school to follow other pursuits).
+Students successfully complete their classes when they have passed all the course requirements.

+For regular ESL courses, when a student completes his/her course, he/she will be promoted to the next level (unless the student is already at the most advanced level, in which case he/she is encouraged to take one of the electives or leave the school to follow other pursuits).
 In certain cases, an instructor may consult with the Academic Director and decide to move an ESL student to the next level before they have completed a full academic term at their current level.
-This is relatively rare and only occurs when an instructor feels that the student was initially placed into a level too low for them, and that the student is clearly under-challenged in the class.
+This is relatively rare and only occurs when an instructor feels that the student was initially placed into a level too low for them and that the student is clearly under- challenged in the class.
+This may also occur if a student enrolls after the term has started due to a change of status while in the United States.
+A student may initially be placed at a lower level to remain in status until the new term.

-For electives, when a student completes their course, they are encouraged to either take one of the other courses offered at CSHS or leave the school to follow other pursuits (Student should maintain a full course load).
-In the case of the test preparation courses (TOEFL/IELTS), the student may appeal to the Academic Director to let him/her take the course one more time, if they have still not attained the test score they are aiming for.
+For electives, when a student completes their course, they are encouraged to either take one of the other courses offered at CSHS or leave the school to follow other pursuits (Students should maintain a full course load).
+In the case of the test preparation courses (TOEFL/IELTS), the student may appeal to the Academic Director to let him/her take the course one more time if they have still not attained the test score they are aiming for.

-At the conclusion of weeks 3, 6, and 9, the Academic Director/ instructors will perform quarterly and mid-term evaluations for all students.
-Course grading criteria such as chapter tests, writing products, homework and participation will be evaluated, and if the student is failing the class, a documented learning plan will be initiated to give the student a better chance of achieving academic progress in the future and passing the class.
-A final evaluation will be given at the conclusion of the program at week 12.
+At the conclusion of week 6, the Academic Director/ instructors should perform a mid-term evaluation for all students.
+Current academic performance will be evaluated and if the student is failing the class (below 70%), a documented learning plan will be initiated to give the student a better chance of achieving academic progress in the future and passing the class.

-Should a student fail to pass a class and obtain a grade lower than a C, he/she will have one week to remediate and pass the class.
-The highest possible final grade the student can obtain upon completion of this plan is 70% or C. Should the student fail to obtain a C and, thus, fail the class, he/she will be required to repeat the complete level in which he/she was enrolled.
+At the conclusion of the term, should a student fail to pass a class and obtain a grade lower than a C, he/she will have one week to remediate and pass the class.
+Should the student fail to obtain a C and, thus, fail the class, he/she will be required to repeat the complete level in which he/she was enrolled.

-The Academic Director will draft a learning plan for the failed student in order to assist the latter and offer him/her the opportunity to remediate his/her weaknesses.
+The Academic Director will draft a learning plan for the failed student to assist the latter and offer him/her the opportunity to remediate his/her weaknesses.
 The documented learning plan is intended to provide the student with more resources and to increase the chances of passing the repeated term.
-The student should also be informed that if he/she fails to pass a repeated course repeat term he/she will be terminated.
+The student should also be informed that if he/she fails to pass a repeated course repeat term, he/she will be terminated.